DirkSonguer/keyboard-TA-SE-1040/README.md

 * SE 1041: Keyboard with internal memory expansion & external 5.25 floppy disk drive
 * SE 1040 MD: Keyboard with internal memory expansion & external microdisk drive

 All three would attach to the same daisy wheel printer.
 While the printer unit is hard to come by in good shape these days, the keyboards turn up on Ebay from time to time and I managed to grab two for cheap.
 My initial idea was to only re-use the keycaps, which are thick, black, low-profile double-shot ABS with MX compatible mounts.
-But when the boards arrived I really liked their look and decided to try to restore or rebuild them in some way.
+But then the boards arrived and I really liked their look.

+I decided to try to restore or rebuild the keyboards in some way.
 This repo documents my findings in case others want to mod their TA SE 1040s.

 More information on the TA SE 10xx series of typewriters:
 * https://etzone.org/2016/12/15/adler-se-series-electronic-typewriters/